vaughnteegarden/slate/source/includes/_moduleref.md

 ### Method: update

-Method signature: `session.customerProfileService.update( customerProfile )`
+Method signature: `session.customerProfileService.update( customerProfile, [callback or interface] )`

 The profile update method works only for the updating of consumer personal data.
 Device profiles and date stamps are not editable.